Darshan Raval

 Darshan Raval (born 18 October 1994) is an Indian singer, composer, and songwriter.
 He is known for his work in Hindi, Gujarati, Punjabi and Bengali.
 He was runner-up in the 2014 StarPlus reality music show India's Raw Star.

 Early life

 Darshan Raval was born on 18 October 1994 in Ahmedabad, Gujarat into a Gujarati Hindu family.
 His father Rajendra Raval is a freelance writer.
 His mother Rajal Raval was a housemaker.

 Raval was expelled from college due to poor academic performance.

 Career

-In 2014, Raval began his career by participating in the reality show "India's Raw Star," where he was the first runner-up.
+In 2014, Raval began his career by participating in the reality show "India's Raw Star," led by Yo Yo Honey Singh where he was the first runner-up.
 Raval has mentioned the support of Himesh Reshammiya as an important factor in his initial success in Bollywood.